compgenomr/book/09-chip-seq-analysis.md

 hierarchy which will imply prioritization.
 We can then look, for each read, which functional categories it overlaps, and if it is within multiple categories, we assign the read to the topmost category.
 As an example, let's say that we have 4 genomic categories: 1) TSS (transcription start sites)\index{transcription start site (TSS)}, 2) exon, 3) intron, and 4) intergenic with the following hierarchy: **TSS -> exon -> intron -> intergenic**.
-This means that if a read overlaps a TSS\index{transcription start site (TSS)} and an intron, it will be annotates as TSS.
+This means that if a read overlaps a TSS\index{transcription start site (TSS)} and an intron, it will be annotated as TSS.
 This approach is shown in Figure
 \@ref(fig:Figure-Hierarchical-Annotation).

 <div class="figure" style="text-align: center">